Our 2 in 1 waterproof jacket in Ventile and Climashield

 Don's response

-Don, who has delighted you with his articles on watches here and there , is also a great history enthusiast, and especially the Second World War.
+Don, who has delighted you with his articles on watches here and there , is also a great history enthusiast, and especially of the Second World War.

 So I asked him if he knew more about this story about planes that couldn't land.

-Here is his response:
+Here is his answer:

 The Sea Hurricane: